 In addition to numerous other concerto appearances, Behr performed the world premiere of Allen Shawn’s oboe concerto in 2018, commissioned for Behr and the RPO.
 Together with his wife, he is Artistic Director of the Society for Chamber Music in Rochester and in 2017 he performed the world premiere of 2017 Guggenheim Fellow Adam Roberts’ oboe quartet, commissioned for Behr and SCMR.
+He recorded this work with the JACK Quartet and it will be released by New Focus Recording in late 2021.
+An advocate for new music, Behr has also had works written for by other composers such as Jeff Tyzik’s Dance Suite for oboe and orchestra (2020) and Jim Willey’s Oboe Quartet (2021).
 His playing has been praised by critics as “bold and graceful” (Washington Post), “immaculate” (Sunday Tribune), singled out for “tremendous musicianship and sense of style” (Irish Examiner), and for “ease and eloquence” (Rochester Democrat and Chronicle).

-Currently Adjunct Professor at Roberts Wesleyan College, he also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, Rice University, the National Orchestral Institute and Carnegie Hall’s NYO-USA.
+Currently Adjunct Professor at Roberts Wesleyan College, he also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, Rice University, the National Orchestral Institute and Carnegie Hall’s NYO-USA as well as giving masterclasses around the world.
 Behr has served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
 He received a B.M. (cum laude) at Arizona State University, M.M. from Temple University, and D.M.A. from Rice University.
 His principal teachers include Robert Atherholt, Richard Woodhams, and Martin Schuring.